 Making The Wine

 Chocolate, sweaty socks, and lychee??
-How is it possible that a grape can produce so many different flavours?
+How is it possible that a grape can produce so many different flavors?
 Unfortunately, there isn’t a simple answer for this.

 Whisky, gin, cognac, tequila, vodka and craft beer are exactly the same.
 They have different processes and factors that contribute to the end product, and they’re all just as interesting.